-Spend your first day of this incredible 1,379-mile, round-trip route in the Mile High City, checking out the art and food scene, before heading west from Denver to Winter Park, Colo., for outdoor fun.
-Continue winding through a high-mountain valley to reach the charming town of Grand Lake at the foot of Rocky Mountain National Park.
-Spend a day boating on the lake and perusing the shops that line the town's wooden boardwalks.
+Spend your first day of this incredible 1,300-mile, round-trip route in the Mile High City, checking out the art and food scene before heading north from Denver to Rocky Mountain National Park.

 Start: Denver, Colorado